Ize-dev/RealOpenDarts/README.md

 This project was inspired by OpenDarts, which, despite the name, is not actually open source.
 Therefore, I'll be releasing all my code and assets here for free.

+The original idea and instructables on how to modify your electric dartboard and the original arduino code can be found here: https://www.instructables.com/OpenDarts-the-Home-Made-Darts-Machine/